 Contact a Collin County Expunction Attorney

-If you were arrested but no charges were filed against you, or you were charged with a crime but were found not guilty, you may be entitled to an expunction of your arrest and trial records.
-An expunction of your records can mean that you no longer have to deal with the consequences of an arrest or criminal charge record, which can impact your ability to seek employment, education, housing, and other necessities.
+If you were arrested, but no charges were filed against you, or you were charged with a crime but were found not guilty, you may be entitled to an expunction of your arrest and trial records.
+An expunction of your records can mean you no longer have to deal with the consequences of an arrest or criminal charge record.
+Criminal records can impact your ability to seek employment, education, housing, and other necessities.

-The Collin County expunction attorneys of Rosenthal Kalabus & Therrian are ready to help you determine if you are eligible to seek expunction and help you through the process of obtaining an expunction of your criminal records.
-Contact us today to speak with a knowledgeable expunction attorney who can advise you as to your rights and options as to expunction, and to learn more about how our firm can provide you with the assistance and resources you need to obtain an expunction of your record.
+The Collin County expunction attorneys of Rosenthal Kalabus & Therrian are ready to help you determine if you are eligible to seek an expunction and help you obtain an expunction of your criminal records.
+Contact us today to speak with a knowledgeable expunction attorney who can advise you as to your rights and options as to expunction.
+Plus, you’ll learn how our firm can provide you with the assistance and resources you need to obtain an expungement of your record.
 Call (972) 369-0577 or contact us online for a free, confidential consultation.